top of page

 Next day, I did see her again.
 I was walking from my campsite to the registration area, where there was a self-check-in.
 I was going to stay one more night, but I would have to switch sites.
 As I was walking, she rode by on her bicycle, literally seemed to be flying by.
 This time, she had long hair flowing down her back.
 I mean, really long, past her waist.
 She was wearing a red coat and, apparently, she was also going to register for another night.
 I met up with her at the self-check-in.
 We talked about ten minutes, and I told her I’d look for her later at her campsite to talk some more.

 I dropped by her site later that afternoon, and we spent about 30 minutes talking.
 About what?
 Well, one thing we did was look at the clouds, and I pointed out some formation and told her what I saw, and she saw it too.
-We had some fun with that, and with the fact that, as we watched, we literally saw some of those little clouds disappear – poof – they were gone, and only blue sky was where they had bee.
+We had some fun with that, and with the fact that, as we watched, we literally saw some of those little clouds disappear – poof – they were gone, and only blue sky was where they had been.
 She also explained to me that her roof-top tent had somehow gotten wet inside.
 It was dripping water.
 I don’t know recall how it happened.
 She told me she was on Day 3 of a six-month trip, and that she was going out to the southwest eventually.
 Well, we talked and talked, and I told her I might be going out west as well, though I was unsure of my plans, as I might go southeast.
 I gave her my email and said stay in touch about her travels, if she so desired.

-I did not see the next day.
+I did not see her the next day.
 I left for Danbury the next morning.
 A few days later, I received an email from her, letting me know where she was.
 We stayed in touch through multiple emails, kind of irregularly, over the next month, exchanging a series of about six or seven emails each.
 This led up to our meeting at Colorado National Monument.
 I had told her about Colorado National Monument in one of my emails.
 She decided to go there, and she suggested we meet at Colorado National Monument.

-I met her at her campsite on Saturday, October 22.
-She had arranged with a park ranger at the campground to have a site next to her reserved for me.
-She greeted me very friendly and up-tempo, and in a short time invited me down to a cliff edge, adjacent to her site, to have a beer together and enjoy the amazing view.
-We sat there a longish time, until the sun had set and it was starting to become dark.
-I do not remember all the things we talked about.
-High school maybe, yes, we talked about basketball, as we both played in high school, and she played in college.
-We had both been runners in high school, too.
-I told her I had been married, divorced, things related to that; she told me she had been married and divorced.
-We talked about relationships quite a while.
 I told her a lot about my travel over the years, too.
 She told me about her family, her daughters, her growing up in North Carolina, visiting Maine as a camp counselor, and eventually choosing to move to Maine.
 I told her a good deal about my Mom and my experiences with helping her over the past several years as she aged, and how we lost her to Covid.
 Laura seemed to be good company, and the view we had at Cliff edge, in warmish sunshine in the mid-60s was spectacular.

 Sunday morning (10/23), the campsite awoke to a combination of ice and a dusting of snow.
 The temp had certainly dropped, and it was quite windy.
 I invited Laura into my van to sit in a warmer environment.
 I had heat.
 So, we sat in the van and talked more, friendly and upbeat.